 Make this easy on yourself.
 Plan things out ahead of time.
 If you look at your travel year and plan to visit multiple times then maybe it’s the right time to buy.
 Pass prices will continue to go up, so locking in lower pricing is always a good idea.

-What are the Walt Disney World Passholder Perks for 2022 and 2023?
+What are the Walt Disney World Passholder Perks for 2024?

 Right now we can probably expect a few things available to pass holders, in addition to all the perks mentioned above.
 There will “probably” be soft openings and early access to Disney annual pass holders for the following.